Non-robustness of diffusion estimates on networks with measurement error: Simulations

 \subsection{Extreme Sensitivity with \texorpdfstring{$q=2$}{ q = 2}}

 We explore an additional set of simulations in the case of $q=2$, this time using a much smaller value of $\beta_n = \frac{1}{100n}$.
-We show average graph statistics in Table \ref{tab:mc-graph-stats-app}.
+We show average graph statistics in Table \ref{tab:mc-graph-stats-app2}.
 Results are shown in Figures \ref{fig:mc-low-beta}.

 As shown in Figure \ref{fig:mc-low-beta}, despite a much smaller value of $\beta_n$ forecasting issues persist.
-For sensitive dependence, $j_0$ is at distance 16 from $i_0$: this much larger distance comes from both the clustered nature of the graph, and the lack of i.i.d. links to connect disparate locations (due to the low value of $\beta_n$).
-Because there are so few links in $E_n$, due to the small value of $\beta_n$, the local neighborhood containing all $j_0$ is 7.13 percent of the graph, and only 10.90 percent of the neighborhood are candidate $j_0$.
-With this in mind, it is not surprising to see the process exhibit severe sensitive dependence on the seed location: at half of the diameter of $G_n$ ($T = 22$), the value of $\calJ = 0.09$ on average, indicating almost totally disjoint diffusion processes.
-For forecasting diffusion volume, the minimum value of $\hat Y_T(L_n)/\hat Y_T(G_n)$ is achieved at $T = 46$, taking a value of 0.649.
-This value is still lower than the case with $q=4$ and $\beta_n = \frac{1}{10n}$ (which had a minimum of 0.780), showing the extreme sensitivity in the lower dimension.
-Note that over very short time ranges, the value of the ratio is slightly above 1 -- this is a result of finite sample noise, with several diffusion processes on $L_n$ infecting a large number of nodes quickly, and a few processes on $G_n$ infecting very few nodes.
+There remains meaningful sensitive dependence on the initial seed---the average $\calJ$ at half the diameter of $L_n$ is 0.74 on $L_n$ and $0.75$ on $G_n$, indicating that roughly 26\% of the activation set changes when the seed is perturbed by two hops.
+For forecasting diffusion volume, the minimum value of $\hat Y_T(L_n)/\hat Y_T(G_n)$ is achieved at $T = 47$, taking a value of 0.64.
+This value is still lower than the case with $q=4$ and $\beta_n = \frac{1}{10n}$, showing the extreme sensitivity in the lower dimension.